What Is a Narcissistic Collapse? Signs, Triggers, and What It Means

 In most cases, narcissists do not describe the experience as a “collapse.”

-Instead, they often believe the problem is being caused by someone else.
-A partner, a coworker, family members, or anyone they feel has challenged their control or reputation.
+Instead, they often believe the problem is being caused by someone else — a partner, coworker, family member, or anyone they feel has challenged their control or reputation.

 This is why blame shifting becomes so common during this phase.
 Rather than acknowledging emotional instability, the narcissist may accuse others of betrayal, disrespect, or disloyalty.